natkli/webstep-remix-workshop/README.md

 ## Known issue

-- Read only database error.
-Error message in browser's console
+- Read only database error in browser's console
   ```
   Failed to update database because the database is read only
   ```
-  Reset your database, run:
+  Fix the issue by resetting your database, run:
   ```
   npm run setup
   ```